RTIInternational/biocloud_gwas_workflows/meta_analysis/metal/ewas/README.md

 # EWAS meta-analysis workflow: METAL
-Documentation for running an EWAS meta-analysis using the [METAL](https://genome.sph.umich.edu/wiki/METAL_Documentation) software tool.
+This is documentation for running an EWAS meta-analysis using the [METAL](https://genome.sph.umich.edu/wiki/METAL_Documentation) software tool.

 ## Pre-requisites
 * Unix-based operating system (Linux or OSx.
 Sorry Windows folks.)